-During the year, the net return on ordinary activities before taxation was a deficit of £3,095,000 (2022: a surplus of £693,000), the loss on investments was £2,419,000 (2022: a gain of £2,082,000) and the loss per share was 1.62p.
-(2022: a surplus of 0.39p).
-The Directors also consider a number of APMs in order to assess the Company's success in achieving its objectives, and these also enable Shareholders and prospective investors to gain an understanding of its business.
-The APMs are shown in the Financial History table on page 5 and definitions of the APMs can be found in the Glossary on pages 102 and 103.
-The Board considers the following to be KPIs:
+During the year, the net return on ordinary activities before taxation was (£2,132,000) (2023: £1,392,000); losses on investments were £1,483,000 (2023: gain of £2,449,000); and earnings per share were (1.44p) (2023: 1.01p).

+The Directors also consider a number of Alternative Performance Measures (APMs) to assess the Company's success in achieving its objective, and these also enable Shareholders and prospective investors to gain an understanding of the Company's business.
+These APMs are shown in the Financial Highlights on pages 4 and 5.

+In addition, the Board considers the following to be KPIs:

-- NAV total return:
+- NAV total return;

 - cumulative dividends paid;

+- annual yield;

 - share price discount to NAV;

+- investment income;

-- share price total return; and
+- operational expenses; and

-- ongoing charges ratio.
+- ongoing charges ratio (OCR).

-The NAV total return is the principal measure of Shareholder value as it includes both the current NAV per share and the sum of dividends paid to date.
+The NAV total return is considered to be the most appropriate long term measure of Shareholder value as it includes both the current NAV per share and total dividends paid to date.
 Cumulative dividends paid is the total amount of both capital and income distributions paid since the launch of the Company.
-The Directors seek to pay dividends to provide a yield, which represents 5% of the NAV per share at the immediately preceding year end, and comply with the VCT rules, taking account of the level of distributable reserves, profitable realisations in each accounting period and the Company's future cash flow projections.
-The share price discount to NAV is the percentage by which the midmarket share price of an investment is lower than the NAV per share.
-Share price total return is the percentage movement in the share price over a period of time including any re-invested dividends paid over that timeframe.
-The ongoing charges ratio (OCR) is a measure of the total cost of a fund to an investor and is the total recurring annual expenses of the Company, including management fees charged to the capital reserve, as a percentage of the average net assets attributable to Shareholders.
-The Company's OCR for the year ended 30 November 2023 was 2.44% (2022: 2.41%) and is detailed in Note 4 to the Financial Statements on page 81.
-A historical record of these measures is shown in the Financial Highlights on pages 4 to 6, and the profile of the portfolio is reflected in the Summary of Investment Changes on page 14.
-The Board also reviews the Company's operational expenses on a quarterly basis as the Directors consider that this element is an important component in the generation of Shareholder returns.
-Further information can be found in Notes 2 and 4 to the Financial Statements on page 81.
+The annual yield is the total dividends paid per share for the financial year, expressed as a percentage of the net asset value at the previous year end.
+The Directors seek to pay dividends to provide a yield and comply with the VCT rules, taking account of the level of distributable reserves, profitable realisations in each accounting period and the Company's future cash flow projections.
+The share price discount to NAV is the percentage by which the mid-market price of a share is lower than its NAV per share.

+The Board reviews the Company's investment income and operational expenses on a quarterly basis, as these are both important components in the generation of Shareholder returns.
+Further information can be found in Notes 2 and 4 to the Financial Statements on page 77.
+The OCR is a measure of the total cost of a fund to an investor and is the total recurring annual expenses of the Company, including management fees charged to the capital reserve, as a percentage of the average net assets attributable to Shareholders over the year.
+The Company's OCR for the year ended 29 February 2024 was 2.77% (2023: 2.70%) and is detailed in Note 4 to the Financial Statements on page 77.
+Definitions of the APMs can be found in the Glossary on pages 98 and 99.
+A historical record of these measures is shown in the Financial Highlights on pages 4 and 5 and the change in the profile of the portfolio is reflected in the Summary of Investment Changes on page 6.

-Your Board continues to believe that a blended portfolio of private equity and AIM quoted holdings provides the optimal structure for delivering long term growth in Shareholder value, however, the Manager will remain cautious on any new AIM investments until there is clear evidence of a recovery in this market and an improvement in the quality and range of companies seeking VCT investment.
+Your Board continues to believe that a blended portfolio of private equity and AIM quoted holdings provides the optimal structure for delivering long term growth in Shareholder value.
+However, the Manager will remain cautious on any new AIM investments until there is clear evidence of a recovery in this market and an improvement in the quality and range of companies seeking VCT investment.